Our future depends on bees and other bee related things.

 I am lucky enough to live near the RHS garden at Harlow Carrand I often buy bee attracting plants at their nursery.
 You can use this RHS link to see their recommended plants for pollinators

 If you find a tired looking bee you can help them by making an energy drink using sugar and water solution.
 The bee pictured above enjoyed my mixture of two tablespoons of white sugar with one tablespoon of water.
 If you mix the solution and place the mixture on plate or spoon.
 This lucky bee soon felt better and flew away after their refreshing drink!

 NB.
-It isn't recommended to feed bees honey, as this can give them viruses.
+You shouldn't feed bees honey, as it can give them viruses.